Nathanpmyoung/nathanpmyoung.github.io/pages/Blue Eye Samurai.md

 - I enjoyed a lot.
 	- Good pacing
 	- Mix of Japanese and Western music
-	- Felt like it was created by some non-Western people.
-The world felt lived in -
+	- Felt like it had some unique source material, as opposed to just cribbing off other animations -
-	-